Center for Optimal Brain Integration®

 It is an unfortunate reality that an increasing number of young children and their families are entering early learning programs having experienced trauma or living in conditions of toxic stress (Bethell, Davis, Gombojav, Stumbo, & Powers, 2017).
 As a result, there is an ever present need to increase our individual and collective understanding of how to build relationships, communicate and work with parents and family members in a trauma-sensitive manner that not only reduces stress and prevents harm and re-traumatization, but also strengthens adults’ and children’s capacity for joy, resilience, health and wellbeing.
 The time is now to implement trauma-responsive resilience-building and healing-centered family engagement practices throughout the early childhood field.

-100% proceeds donated
+100% royalties are donated

 Supporting Young Children to Cope, Build Resilience and Heal from Trauma through Play: A Practical Guide for Early Childhood Educators Julie Nicholson, Julie Kurtz with Lafeshia Edwards, Jonathan Iris-Wilbanks, Samantha Watson-Alvarado, Maja Jevgjovikj and Valentina Torres